mrfdev/CMI/Resources/Add-ons/legacytoggles/README.md

 ## TODO

-- Complete all removed toggle commands, where possible.
+- I've added the ten removed commands, but should I add a command toggle for visible holograms?

 - Request zrips to add a placeholder for tagsound True/False, so we can complete /tagtoggle